Lesson 2: Training a neural network#

 for idx_batch in range(num_training_batches):

-# get training batch:
+# get training batch, by evaluating F at

 subkey,key = jax.random.split( key )